 Well, let’s see if I can help you get out of “research mode” and onto the stage as a comedian who’s getting the laughs they want in the shortest time possible.

-Step 1: Take just 15 minutes and review any 3 of my MUST READ articles on the Top Ten page.
+Step 1: Take just 15 minutes and review any 3 articles on the Top Ten page.

 If you don’t connect with the 3 articles you select to review in any way…

-I’m not trying to be inconsiderate – I’m trying to save you some time so you can focus your research efforts elsewhere if needed.
+I’m not trying to be inconsiderate – I am trying to save you some time so you can focus your research efforts elsewhere if needed.

-If you can absorb and connect with the information provided in that audio episode about developing stand-up comedy material that actually gets laughs on stage…
+If you can absorb and connect with the information provided in that lesson as it applies to using your already developed comedy talent, then…